Introduction to the Mobile Software Development Lifecycle

 Additionally, processor-intensive applications such as games or text recognition can really tax the mobile CPU and adversely affect device performance.

-Because of considerations like these, it’s important to code smartly and to deploy early and often to actual devices in order to validate responsiveness.
+Because of considerations like these, it’s important to code smartly and to deploy early and often to actual devices to validate responsiveness.

 Multitasking is very tightly controlled in iOS, and there are a number of rules and behaviors that your application must conform to when another application comes to the foreground, otherwise your application will be terminated by iOS.